Blendify/blender-manual/blender_docs/manual/modeling/meshes/properties/vertex_groups/vertex_weights.rst

 .. tip:: The filter setting is respected

-   Note that both functions only work on the Vertex Groups currently displayed in the Weights Table.
+   Note that both tools only work on the Vertex Groups currently displayed in the Weights Table.
    So if for example only the *Deform weights* are displayed, then Normalize and Copy only affect the Deform bones.